googleFantasy/Ballgame/README.md

 # Ballgame
 Like the ballgame on the windows.
+But it is a python game, you need to download a python.
+Then you can play it.
+Thanks for your download.